Doctoral dissertations in the Faculty of Social Sciences

 The doctoral candidate is responsible for the content of the work submitted for the preliminary examination.
 The supervisor(s) are responsible for ensuring that the quality of the thesis is such that it can be submitted for pre-examination.
 When it is time to start the pre-examination process, the coordinating academic will make a formal proposal to the faculty for the appointment of the pre-examiners and the opponent.

-Specifications on article-based dissertations by the Faculty of Social Sciences are the following:
+Specifications on article-based dissertations by the Faculty of Social Sciences

 The number of articles.
 Two scientific articles accepted for publication and one finalized full-length manuscript are sufficient for a doctoral thesis, provided that the doctoral candidate is the main author of all articles (sole author or first author or if the doctoral candidate has shared first authorship).
 If some of the articles are narrower than usual, or if the doctoral candidate is not the main author, more articles should be included in the doctoral thesis.
 The number of articles required depends on the scope of the articles, their scientific importance and quality, the publication platform of the article, and the contribution of the author's own work if the dissertation contains co-authored articles.
 It is the responsibility of the supervisor to assess the appropriate scope of the dissertation and to recommend the initiation of a pre-assessment process.